bbiswal333/bulletinboard/Security/Exercise_22_DeployApplicationRouter.md

 So, what have you achieved right now?
 You have made your application accessible via the application router, that authenticates the user before they get redirected to the application.

 **BUT your application is still not secure!**
-- Any user can access any service endpoint with an invalid or even no security token, without any permissions.
-That needs to be prevented and we will do this in the next Exercise.
+- Any user can access any service endpoint with an invalid or even without security token, without any permissions.
+That needs to be prevented and we will do this in the next exercise.

 ## [Optional] Step 7: Decode the JWT Token